 There’s an old adage attributed to Plautus, an ancient Roman playwright; “you have to spend money to make money.”
-But a bare-bones marketing budget doesn’t have to get in the way of your promotional efforts – think about the last video or meme that went viral or the Ice Bucket Challenge.
+But a bare-bones marketing budget doesn’t have to get in the way of your promotional efforts – think about the last video or meme that went viral or the Ice Bucket Challenge (which seems so long ago).
 These guerrilla marketing tactics can be deployed by any SMB at low or no cost:

-- Be Creative!
+Be Creative!
 Today’s consumer is experience hungry and will respond when presented with creative marketing ideas.
 What sets you apart from your competition?
 Who are your customers and what moves them?
-Get your team together and brainstorm some ideas – maybe you all start wearing loud neon green shirts around a mall one day with “Ask me about the coolest thing happening” printed on the back.
-Or team up with a local charity and get your name out there with an inventive, fun promotion that does good by being good.
-Put your back into it and spend a few hours developing your ideas.
+Get your team together and brainstorm some ideas – maybe you shoot a grassroots video (via a digital platform of course) and publish on your YouTube channel the team wearing loud neon green shirts with “Ask me about the coolest thing happening” printed on the back.
+Or team up with a local charity and get your name out there with an inventive, fun promotion that does good by being good Put your back into it and spend a few hours developing your ideas.
 Don’t just come up with one great idea, try to come up with five!

 Stop for just a second and put the pieces together for a great guerrilla marketing campaign – be creative, partner with a few like-minded businesses, be agile and ready to pounce, and tie it all up into a pretty bow by incorporating your social media and email tools.
 Keep in mind that “guerrilla marketing” campaigns should be innovative, unconventional and low-cost.
 Your goal is to get maximum exposure for minimal investment.